Analysis | Trump’s lawsuit against Clinton and 47 others is a predictable mess

 It’s fair to argue that those FISA applications should have more directly noted the Clinton campaign’s and the DNC’s ties to the Steele dossier, but they did not fail to broach political motivations.
 As Justice Department inspector general Michael Horowitz stated in a 2019 report, a footnote on the FISA applications stated that “Steele was hired … to conduct research regarding [Trump’s] ties to Russia and that the FBI ‘speculates’ that this U.S. person was likely looking for information that could be used to discredit the Trump campaign.”

 None of this, of course, addresses the merits of Trump and his lawyers’ overall argument — or what the argument would be, if it weren’t so shoddily constructed.
 The argument seems to be: A political candidate accused their opponent of something bad and sought opposition research to back it up.
 This information was shared with law enforcement.
-Law enforcement then investigated that something, and later multiple reports by both a special counsel and a Senate committee — and Trump’s own public comments — seemed to confirm the accusation was at least worth a healthy look,.
+Law enforcement then investigated that something, and later multiple reports by both a special counsel and a Senate committee — and Trump’s own public comments — seemed to confirm the accusation was at least worth a healthy look.

 Even so, this obviously didn’t change the result of the 2016 election.
 But Trump has a 2024 election to consider.